DevelAngel/swayr/README.md

 * `switch-window` displays all windows in the order urgent first, then last-recently-used, focused last and focuses the selected.
+* `steal-window` displays all windows in order urgent first, the last-recently-used, focused last and moves the window into the current workspace.
+* `steal-window-or-container` displays all windows and containers in order urgent first, the last-recently-used, focused last and moves the window or container into the current workspace.
 * `switch-workspace` displays all workspaces in LRU order and switches to the selected one.
 * `switch-output` shows all outputs in the menu and focuses the selected one.